dkvz/capricartes/README.md

 I should make a whole test page that I can easily debug on Android.

 ## TODO
+- [ ] If music is playing as preview in the form view, and we hit preview, it doesn't stop.
+It should stop.
-- [ ] Chrome mobile:
+- [x] Chrome mobile:
-  - [ ] Previewing audio doesn't seem to work.
+  - [x] Previewing audio doesn't seem to work -> Chrome doesn't play audio unless play() is directly in a UI event listener.
   - [x] The popping caprice head causes overflow scrolling to activate.
-- [ ] Chrome won't play audio unless the user has interacted with the UI.
-So we need some kind of play button.
 - [x] Add a capric favicon and all the social tags + meta description.
 - [ ] Allow selecting different text styles for the title.
 - [ ] Line feeds do not work in slides, I'd need to use <pre> or transform the line feeds into br elements somehow, which will require adding the HTML content, which is dangerous.
 That's a lot of whiches.